codeboxrcodehub/comforthrmdocs/docs/comfortjob/user-guide/job-tags.md

 ---

-### Job Types
+### Job Categories

-1. Go to `Comfort Job > Job Types`.
+1. Go to `Comfort Job > Job Categories`.
-2. Add new job types by filling in the name and slug.
+2. Add new job categories by filling in the name and description.
 3. Save changes.